It’s 2017. Isn’t it about time for us to design all courses and programs based on how adults actually learn? And not on how we want to teach them?

-*Jack Mezirow is acknowledged as the founder of transformative learning.
-Seen as someone who transformed the field of adult learning to go beyond mastery of basic skills.
-As I cannot do full justice to the concept of transformative learning here in this short article, we will continue the series by discussing the evolving role of the educator and the learner in future pieces.
+*Acknowledged as the founder of transformative learning.
+As we cannot do full justice to the concept of transformative learning here in this short article, we will continue the series by discussing the evolving role of the educator and the learner in future pieces.

 Download White Paper

 Want to know more about Micro-learning for your organization?